bcms/plugin-starter/README.md

 - Setup project by running: `npm run setup`,
 - To start a development server run: `docker-compose up`, depending on how Docker Compose was installed, you might need to run `docker compose up`,
 - **IMPORTANT:** application will be available on port **8080**, ports which are printed in the console are for internal us.
 We are working on making this more clear and abstracting internal ports.
-- Have in mind that if you change anything outside of the `src` directory, you will need to run `docker-compose build`

 ## Bundling plugin